ltebs-polimi/PSoC-Example-Projects/README.md

 - [MPU9250](https://github.com/dado93/PSoC-Example-Projects/tree/master/MPU9250): project showing how to use the I2C communication protocol and to read accelerometer and gyroscope values from the MPU9250 IMU
 - [EEPROM](https://github.com/dado93/PSoC-Example-Projects/tree/master/EEPROM): project showing how to read and write data in the embedded EEPROM.
+- [TMUX1208](https://github.com/dado93/PSoC-Example-Projects/tree/master/TMUX1208): project showing how to interface the PSoC 5LP with a TMUX1208.

 ## Future projects:
 - ~~EEPROM~~